augmented-os/augmented-os/docs/architecture/components/task_execution_service/operations/deployment.md

 # Deployment

-This document outlines the deployment considerations, security requirements, and infrastructure setup for the Task Execution Layer.
+This document outlines the deployment considerations, security requirements, and infrastructure setup for the Task Execution Service.

 ## Deployment Strategies

-The Task Execution Layer can be deployed using several strategies depending on the scale and requirements of your implementation:
+The Task Execution Service can be deployed using several strategies depending on the scale and requirements of your implementation:

 ### Containerized Deployment

-The recommended approach is to deploy the Task Execution Layer as a set of containerized services:
+The recommended approach is to deploy the Task Execution Service as a set of containerized services:

 ```yaml
 # Example Docker Compose configuration